laoban-dev/laoban-dev.github.io/docs/laoban-admin/DOCUMENTATION.md

 For more details [read here](Greenfield.md).
 Overview:
 * Open the command line, and change directory to the root of the git repo
-* Use `laoban-admin init --dryrun` to see what laoban files will be generated
+* Use `laoban admin init --dryrun` to see what laoban files will be generated
-* Use `laoban-admin init --force` To actually generate the laoban files
+* Use `laoban admin init --force` To actually generate the laoban files
 * Edit the `laoban.json` file: it will have errors in it as it cannot 'scrape' an existing project

 # Creating a new package

 * Open the command line, and change directory to somewhere 'above' the package you want to create
-* Use `laoban-admin newpackage <pathToDirectory>` to create a new package
+* Use `laoban admin newpackage <pathToDirectory>` to create a new package
-* use `laoban-admin newpackage --help` for details of options
+* use `laoban admin newpackage --help` for details of options